Part of: Family Investment Company

 How does a Family Investment Company reduce Inheritance Tax?

-Inheritance Tax is charged at 40% on the value of an estate above the available nil-rate bands, and for successful business owners it is often the single largest tax their family will ever face.
+Inheritance Tax is charged at 40 per cent on the value of an estate above the available nil-rate bands, and for successful business owners it is often the single largest tax their family will ever face.
 A FIC addresses it in a structured, gradual way.

 The core mechanism is the seven-year rule.
 When the founder gives shares in the FIC to family members, the gift is a potentially exempt transfer: provided the founder survives seven years from the date of the gift, the value given away falls outside their estate entirely.
 Because the founder keeps the voting shares, giving away economic value does not mean giving away control.